Japanese rhinoceros beetle: Anti-prion activity

-Akihabara culture
+In popular culture

-Insects are a prominent part of Japanese Akihabara culture.
-Japanese rhinoceros beetles has been referenced in popular role-playing games like Dragon Quest, which includes three monsters that resemble A. dichotoma.
+Insects are a prominent part of Japanese video games.
+Japanese rhinoceros beetles has been referenced in popular role-playing games like Dragon Quest, which includes three monsters that resemble T. dichotomus.
 It has also been referenced in animated series as vehicles.
-In Time Bokan, an animated children's TV show from the late 1970s, the main characters possessed a time machine which resembled a rhinoceros beetle.
-This vehicle possessed the iconic cephalic horn found on male A. dichotoma and had wheels instead of legs.
 In Mega Man X3, a maverick boss by the name of Gravity Beetle that the player fights against was modeled after the rhinoceros beetle.
 The beetle also appeared in Mushihimesama, a shooting-game where enemies are oversized insects.
 The main character befriends a large rhinoceros beetle and uses it to defeat enemy insects.
 Another game that featured the beetle is called Air.
 Air is a popular gal-gê game which features a female rhinoceros beetle.
 Miss Misuzu Kamio, the game's main character, befriends this beetle at the beginning of the game and brings it along with her throughout the rest of the story.
 A. dichotoma is an iconic insect that can be found throughout Japanese culture.
+In Time Bokan, an anime from the late 1970s, the main characters possessed a time machine which resembled a rhinoceros beetle.
+This vehicle possessed the iconic cephalic horn found on male T. dichotomus and had wheels instead of legs.

 As a food resource

-A. dichotoma larvae are edible and are reported to have a high value for nutritional content.
+T. dichotomus larvae are edible and are reported to have a high value for nutritional content.
 The larvae of this species is commonly eaten throughout East Asia.
 Although there are benefits associated with the consumption of the larvae, many people are deterred from eating them because of their distinctly unpalatable flavor.
 The primary volatiles that are associated with these flavors are indoles.
-Several studies have investigated methods to improve the flavor profile of A. dichotoma larvae.
+Several studies have investigated methods to improve the flavor profile of T. dichotomus larvae.
 One study found that the use of yeast fermentation to process larva powder could reduce the effect of the unpalatable indole profile and also increase the effects of volatiles that are traditionally associated with fruit-like flavors.
 Another study found that lactic acid fermentation via bacteria could also improve the flavor profiles of the larvae.